-Integrated appointment and career system at FAU
+Integrated appointment and career development at FAU

 - Two EAM Awards (W2), six Rising Star junior professorships (W1) and an Industrial Liaison junior professor (W1) within the Engineering of Advanced Materials Excellence Cluster

-- Tenure Track professorships (W1 and W2) are defined as ‘open topic tenure track’ professorships in connection with the key research priorities of FAU.
+- Tenure Track professorships (W1 and W2) are defined as ‘Open Topic Tenure Track’ professorships in connection with the key research priorities of FAU.

-- The cooperative career programme Erlangen-Nuremberg Excellence Track (ENET) (German) at the Leistungszentrum Elektroniksysteme (LZE) in cooperation with Fraunhofer and Siemens
+- The cooperative career programme Erlangen-Nuremberg Excellence Track (ENET) at the Leistungszentrum Elektroniksysteme (LZE) in cooperation with Fraunhofer and Siemens

 - Joint appointments in collaboration with non-university research institutions, such as the Helmholtz, Fraunhofer and Max-Planck institutes